jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: A compound statement like ``i++`` or ``i-=1`` is used for a volatile field**
 **Problem:** A compound statement like ``i++``, ``i--``, ``i += 1`` or  ``i -= 1`` may seem one statement and thread-safe for a volatile field.
 However, the operation actually comprises two separate statements executed non-atomically and therefore *not* thread-safe.
-**Solution:** In stead of volatile, guard the field properly with synchronized or use atomics like AtomicInteger.
+**Solution:** In stead of volatile, guard the field properly with synchronized, atomics like AtomicInteger or java.util.concurrent locks.
+**Rule name:** AvoidIncrementOrDecrementForVolatileField

+#### TUTC10
+**Observation: A field is defined as volatile while the class has prototype scope.**
+**Problem:** Volatile has some overhead, especially for writes.
+When getting the bean from the Spring applicationContext, prototype scope means that each invocation creates a new object so the field is not shared.
+**Solution:** Since only one thread can access the field, there is no need for volatile and it can be removed.
+**Rule name:** AvoidVolatileInPrototypeScope

 Unnecessary execution
 ---------------------

 #### UE01
 **Observation: A Calendar is unnecessarily created for a Date or time**
 **Problem:** A Calendar is a heavyweight object and expensive to create.
 For example, to copy a Date: